tryyang2001/tp/docs/UserGuide.md

 Total calories burnt in the day: 290 cal ..........................................................................................................
 Total exercises done in this week: 2
-Total calorie burnt in the week: 790
+Total calorie burnt in the week: 790 cal
 __________________________________________________________________________________________________________
 ```
-ℹ️It is also possible to view all the Upcoming Exercises from the Upcoming Exercise List that you have added before.
+ℹ️ It is also possible to view all the Upcoming Exercises from the Upcoming Exercise List that you have added before.
 More
 details can be found [here](#443-viewing-upcoming-exercise-list-view-u).

 #### 4.3.3 Deleting Exercises `delete e/`